King's Living Bursary 2020-21

 The bursary differs slightly depending on the year you start at King's.

-As a full-time home undergraduate student studying in 2019-20, the level of bursary you receive will depend on your income and that of your household.
-You must qualify for the bursary by June 2020 for a payment in 2019-20.
+As a full-time home undergraduate student studying in 2020-21, the level of bursary you receive will depend on your income and that of your household.
 Eligibility is checked for each year of your course.
 This bursary is for costs whilst you are studying and does not have to be repaid.

 King’s commitment is simple.
 For all new full-time, home undergraduate students, depending on your household income, King’s will award a King's Living Bursary as follows: